 For nurses at MU Health Care, March 2020 is the dividing line between what their job was and what their job became.
 COVID-19 altered duties, changed protocols and made an already demanding profession tougher.

-“I’ve been a nurse 44 years, and this has been the most challenging situation I’ve experienced in my career,” said Mary Beck, DNP, RN, the chief nursing officer at MU Health Care.
+“I’ve been a nurse 44 years, and this was been the most challenging situation I’ve experienced in my career,” said Mary Beck, DNP, RN, who served as chief nursing officer at MU Health Care until her retirement in August 2021.

 The greatest challenge was met with innovation, preparation and compassion.
 Here are the stories of four nurses — all of them graduates of MU’s Sinclair School of Nursing — who have played key roles in MU Health Care’s pandemic response, from administrative planning, to testing, to vaccinations, to direct patient care.